 of site metadata for the North Temperate Lakes metadata.
 Conversion will be both to eml and to NTL

-#3 Updated by David Blankman over 17 years ago
+#3 Updated by David Blankman almost 18 years ago

 Have done some sample conversions from semi-structured text metadata (document

 fragments) into eml-beta9.
 Was waiting until it became clear that no significant

 changes would be made until I started to refine the process.
 I am currently